slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Prefer stats than narratives.
 We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.
 - There’s always a good reason and a real reason.
-- Look for something that doesn't make sense.
+- Look for something that doesn’t make sense.
 That’s where the gold mine is: «It doesn’t make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.
 Don’t try to make sense of the world.
 It’s too complicated.
 Instead watch investors attempting to make sense of it.
-They're the ones that will make the assets price move.
+They’re the ones that will make the assets price move.
 (Adam Robinson)
 - Randomness: most facts are a «tell» but some are just random.
 - Skepticism is a great servant and a terrible master.
-- There's truth on *group* stereotypes. *Group* opinions self correct themselves.
+- There’s truth on *group* stereotypes. *Group* opinions self correct themselves.
 - We tend to think that the people who agree with us are really smart.
 - Create a hypothesis, a yet-to-be-proven theory.
 Then seek ways to invalidate this hypothesis, to prove that your idea is wrong.
 This is what scientists do.
 This is exactly the opposite of what most people do.
 They come up with an idea, and then they seek corroboration and proof that their idea is a good one.
 They practice “confirmation bias.”
 They only look for confirmation of the validity of the idea, and they simultaneously reject all input or information that is inconsistent with what they have already decided to believe.
 - Pay attention to negative cues: what should have happened but did not.
 - «Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.
 - Best way to deal with confirmation bias: You need to search out disconfirming evidence.
 Confirmation bias is our tendency to cherry pick information which confirms pre-existing beliefs or ideas.
-Too much info is the main cause of it: you'll always find confirmation to your pre-existing beliefs.
+Too much info is the main cause of it: you’ll always find confirmation to your pre-existing beliefs.
 As a consequence, we tend to see more evidence which enforces our worldview.
 Confirmatory data is taken seriously, while disconfirmatory data is treated with scepticism.
 To constantly evaluate our worldview would be exhausting, so we prefer to strengthen it. confirmation bias: As music unfolds, the brain constantly updates its estimates of when new beats will occur, and takes satisfaction in matching a mental beat with a real-in-the-world one.
 - Nothing is as simple at seems at first, or as hopeless as it seems in the middle, or as finished as it seems in the end.

 > *"Sometimes a cigar is just a cigar."